mawburn/typescript-eslint-prettier-webpack/README.md

 # TypeScript Eslint Prettier w/ Webpack - Boilerplate

-I mostly made this for personal use, but it's just a simple boilerplate to quickly roll an app with typescript using eslint and prettier instead of tslint.
+I mostly made this for personal use as a configuration reference.

 Currently using the beta 7 version of Babel for Typescript support.